ng-Classic/ng-classic/aio/content/guide/forms.md

         This is used by the `<label>` element's `for` attribute to match the label to its input control.
         This is a [standard HTML feature](https://developer.mozilla.org/docs/Web/HTML/Element/label).

-    *   Each `<input>` element also has the required `name` property that Angular Classicuses to register the control with the form.
+    *   Each `<input>` element also has the required `name` property that Angular Classic uses to register the control with the form.

     If you run the application now and change every hero model property, the form might display like this: